In partnership with Spend Matters

 Finance specialists will likely be more interested in ensuring integrations with current financial and operational systems, as well as reporting and compliance management features that ensure the unique business rules are adhered to through appropriately configured Purchase-to-Pay workflows for all financial, buying, sourcing process and supply chain policies.
 Accounts Payable Clerks require a user experience that enables speed and productivity.

-If it is an international multi-business unit organisation, this adds even more complexity and the following requirements may need to be supported:
+If it is an international multi-business unit organization, this adds even more complexity and the following requirements may need to be supported:

 - Multi-language capability — the ability to tailor all aspects of the user interface to the right language for every location and user.